 Mentorship applicants must have completed, or be in the process of completing, the Theatre Foundations programme or equivalent training elsewhere.
 RSA students in Theatre Foundations automatically complete elements of the Mentorship application during the last month of the Winter term, including a Statement of Purpose, Audition, and Interview.

 Applicants declare a first and a second choice of major.
 If only one area of the Mentorship programme is of interest, then a second choice is not required.
 RSA offers four Mentorship majors:

-2. Theatre Arts
+- Theatre Arts

-3. Music Performance
+- Music Performance

-4. Technical Theatre
+- Technical Theatre

 The education team will consider the application with regard to the first choice.
 The second choice will be considered only if application for the first choice is unsuccessful.
 Due to the length and intensive nature of the process, application for a second choice will not be considered after the decision is made.

 1. Statement of Purpose

-· Declaration of first choice of major and second choice if applicable.
+- Declaration of first choice of major and second choice if applicable

-· Articulation of desire and aptitude for first choice of major.
+- Articulation of desire and aptitude for first choice of major

-· Communication of future plans, answering the question “who do you wish to become and how do you wish to grow?”
+- Communication of future plans, answering the question “who do you wish to become and how do you wish to grow?”

-· Detailed comparison between RSA Mentorship and similar programmes at two other post-secondary institutions.
+- Detailed comparison between RSA Mentorship and similar programmes at two other post-secondary institutions

-· A thoughtful explanation for wishing to pursue training at RSA rather than at another school.
+- A thoughtful explanation for wishing to pursue training at RSA rather than at another school

-· Personal contribution the applicant would like to make to RSA.
+- Personal contribution the applicant would like to make to RSA

 2. Audition or Portfolio